Can Barcelona Fix Its Love-Hate Relationship With Tourists After the Pandemic?

 Governments across the region are now pushing to relax travel restrictions to allow a rebound this summer.
 But officials in Spain, Italy and Greece say they will use the recovery to make tourism more environmentally and socially sustainable.
 At a local level, the key is a more equal distribution of the industry, not just geographically, but also of the wealth it creates, says Marcé, the Barcelona tourism councillor.
 “We need to widen the frame.
 It can’t just be hotels and restaurants and luxury brands in the center of town, but also local actors that have a lot to offer visitors but maybe aren’t part of powerful lobbies that have set the agenda in tourism.”
 Stores selling daily necessities, cultural creators and local sports venues should also benefit, he adds.

 Cusó, the Gothic Quarter resident, doubts the city’s plans will improve the lives of Barcelona residents.
-The only way to do that, he says, is to encourage people not to come.
-“I wanted the government to use this opportunity to rethink a new model for the city,” he says, arguing that the city should spend recovery funds to create new jobs in public health and education, as well as investing in new jobs in private-sector industries such as tech.
+The only way to do that, he says, is to stop promoting the city and reduce the number of tourists who come.
+“I wanted the government to use this opportunity to rethink a new model for the city,” he says, arguing that the city should spend recovery funds to create new jobs in public health and education.
 “What they’re doing now is just an attempt to revert to the situation we had in 2019.”

 Even if it is, Marcé doesn’t expect Barcelona’s tourism to recover to pre-pandemic levels until 2023, amid varying rates of vaccine rollouts and restriction easing around the world.
 Marcé says that time will allow the city’s strategy to bear fruit.
 “We think we can have a very different situation,” he says.
 “To find out, we need tourists to come back.”